 - no probable cause.

-The language within Penal Code 417.6 states that an accused is only guilty if he intentionally inflicts serious bodily injury on another by waving a gun or weapon.
-Therefore, it is always a legal defense for a defendant to show that, while he may have injured another party by brandishing a weapon, he did not intentionally mean to do so.
+The language within Penal Code 417.6 states that you are only guilty if you intentionally inflict serious bodily injury on another by waving a gun or weapon.
+Therefore, it is always a legal defense to show that, while you may have injured another party by brandishing a weapon, you did not intentionally mean to do so.

-Please recall that a defendant is only guilty under this statute if he caused “serious bodily injury.”
-This means it is always a defense for an accused to show that he did not inflict serious bodily injury while he may have waved a gun or weapon.
+Please recall that you are only guilty under this statute if you caused “serious bodily injury.”
+This means it is always a defense to show that you did not inflict serious bodily injury while you may have waved a gun or weapon.

-The Fourth Amendment to the U.S. Constitution says that police must have probable cause before they can detain or arrest a crime suspect.
+The Fourth Amendment to the U.S. Constitution says that police must have probable cause before they can detain or arrest you.

-If a person was stopped or arrested for violating PC 171.7, and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
+If you were stopped or arrested for violating PC 171.7, and there was no probable cause, then any evidence obtained following the improper stop/arrest could get excluded from the case.
 This exclusion could result in the dismissal or reduction in charges.

 3. Penalties, punishment, and sentencing